 - Proceed to configure other options.
 When setting up the security group for this instance, open UDP ports 500 and 4500 for the VPN, open TCP port 22 for SSH.
 Other ports are not required.

 - Launch the instance, then wait a few minutes to allow setup to complete.
 And your fully configured IPsec VPN server is ready for use!

 Besides EC2, you may adapt these instructions for other providers supporting "user data", e.g. DigitalOcean, Vultr or Google Compute Engine.
-For servers with an external firewall, open the ports above for the VPN.
+If your server provider has an external firewall like EC2/GCE, you must open the ports above for the VPN.

 Instructions for use on a dedicated server or KVM/Xen-based VPS:

 - Prepare your server with a fresh install of Ubuntu LTS, Debian or CentOS.